basho/basho_docs/content/riak/kv/2.1.3/using/cluster-operations/backing-up.md

 <div class="note">
 <div class="title">Note on strong consistency directories</div>
-The listings above show directories for data related to Riak's [[strong consistency]] feature.
+The listings above show directories for data related to Riak's [strong consistency][use ref strong consistency] feature.
 This feature is purely optional, so
 <code>/ensembles</code> directories will not exist in your installation
 if this feature is not being used.
 For more information, see [[Using Strong Consistency]] and [[Managing Strong Consistency]].